 Listen to the Radio Interview on WUWM’s Lake Effect, aired March 4 2008

 Edward W. (Rocky) Kolb, Ph.D., Director of the Particle Astrophysics Center at Fermilab - January 30, 2007 -"The Quantum and the Cosmos"

 Listen to the Radio Interview on WUWM’s Lake Effect, aired Feb.
 26, 2007

 Rev. George V. Coyne, S.J., Ph.D. - April 26, 2006 - "Dance of the Fertile Universe: Chance and Destiny Embrace"

 We offer our thanks to Mrs. Mercedes Hurley Hughes for her friendship and generosity to the Marquette Community.

-Mrs. Hughes is a native of Cleveland, Ohio.
-While working for the U.S. State Department in Ankara, Turkey, she met and married her husband, Colonel John Bell Hughes (now deceased) who was serving as a military attaché.
+Mrs. Hughes was a native of Cleveland, Ohio.
+While working for the U.S. State Department in Ankara, Turkey, she met and married her husband, Colonel John Bell Hughes (deceased) who was serving as a military attaché.
 Col. Hughes received a graduate degree in physics from the University of Virginia, so we proudly claim Mercedes as a physicist by marriage.
 John and Mercedes Hughes had four children.
-Mrs. Hughes currently resides in Tucson, Arizona, the "astronomy capital of the world."
-She is member emeritus of the Marquette University Board of Trustees and of the Vatican Observatory Foundation.
-She has been a friend of Father Coyne while he served on the Astronomy Department faculty at the University of Arizona (1969-present) and through his work in local parishes and at the Univ. of Arizona's Newman Center.
+Mrs. Hughes called Tucson, Arizona, the "astronomy capital of the world" home for many years.
+She was member emeritus of the Marquette University Board of Trustees and of the Vatican Observatory Foundation.
+Col. and Mrs. Hughes became life-long friends of Father Coyne while he served on the Astronomy Department faculty at the University of Arizona, and through his work in local parishes and at the Univ. of Arizona's Newman Center.

 Mrs. Hughes (center) and her sister Georgia Hurley Kurz greet Bishop Emeritus Norbert Dorsey of Orlando.